Taking a closer look at LHC

 When a large fraction of the bosons occupy the lowest quantum state a new state of matter is achieved, the Bose–Einstein condensate (BEC).

-A very important result comes from the LHCb Collaboration, December 2021, on the Principle of Universality of Lepton Flavor.
+And other previous very important result comes from the LHCb Collaboration, December 2022, on the Principle of Universality of Lepton Flavor.

 The weak interaction, as described by the Standard Model (SM), is supposed to act equally for all the leptons.
 This means that decays involving, e.g., muons or electrons should have equal probabilities (with small corrections due to the different masses of these leptons).
 An example of such decays are B+→ (K+μ+μ-) and B+→ (K+e+e-), in which a beauty meson decays to a pair of leptons, accompanied by a K meson.
 Following the reasoning above, if one measures the probability of both decays and then makes the ratio (RK) of these probabilities one would theoretically expect a value very close to 1.
 Previous studies of these decays have shown significant differences from theoretical predictions, potentially due to the effects of new particles or forces.